Timmoth/AsyncMonolith/README.md

 - Supports running multiple instances / versions of your application
 - Schedule messages to be processed using Chron expressions
 - Automatic message retries
 - Automatically routes messages to multiple consumers

+# Warnings

+Async Monolith is not a replacement for a message broker, there are many reasons why you may require one including:
+- Extremely high message throughput (Async Monolith will tax your DB)
+- Message ordering (Not currently supported)
+- Communicating between different services (It's in the name)

 # Dev log